ameseee/kwk-level3-swift/sessions/dictionaries_slides.markdown

 ---

-# Whiteboards
+# Notebooks

 Create a dictionary with a list of 3 people (yourself, family, friends, or other students here!) and their birthdays

-^ Give students ~5 minutes to white board, have partners give feedback, and then lead a debrief on how everyone did it (there should be little variation)
+^ Give students ~5 minutes to take notes, have partners give feedback, and then lead a debrief on how everyone did it (there should be little variation)

+---

+# Technical Vocabulary

+* Dictionary
+* Key/Value pair

 ---